miketako3/cloki/README.md

-# Cloki - Simple Logging from Cloudflare Workers to Grafana Cloud's Loki
+# cloki - Simple and Zero Dependency Logging Library from Cloudflare Workers to Grafana Cloud's Loki

 [![npm version](https://badge.fury.io/js/@miketako3%2Fcloki.svg)](https://badge.fury.io/js/@miketako3%2Fcloki)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Introduction

-Welcome to **Cloki**, an open-source logger designed to bridge Cloudflare Workers with Grafana Cloud's Loki seamlessly and efficiently.
-Targeted at individual developers, Cloki aims to reduce maintenance costs while offering a straightforward logging solution.
-With minimal configuration and the sole use of the fetch API, Cloki is an easy-to-implement tool for effective logging.
+Welcome to **cloki**, an open-source logger designed to bridge Cloudflare Workers with Grafana Cloud's Loki seamlessly and efficiently.
+Targeted at individual developers, cloki aims to reduce maintenance costs while offering a straightforward logging solution.
+With minimal configuration and the sole use of the fetch API, cloki is an easy-to-implement tool for effective logging.

 ## Features